Frances of Rome

-Francesca Bussa de' Leoni (1384 – March 9, 1440), known as Frances of Rome (Francesca Romana; Francisca Rōmāna), was an Italian Catholic mystic, organizer of charitable services and a Benedictine oblate who founded a religious community of oblates, who share a common life without religious vows.
+Francesca Bussa de' Leoni (1384 – 9 March 1440), known as Frances of Rome (Francesca Romana; Francisca Rōmāna), was an Italian Catholic mystic, organizer of charitable services and a Benedictine oblate who founded a religious community of oblates, who share a common life without religious vows.
 She was canonized in 1608.

 Life

-Frances was born in 1384 in Rome to a wealthy and aristocratic couple, Paolo Bussa and Iacobella dei Roffredeschi, in the up-and-coming district of Parione and christened in the nearby Church of St. Agnes on the famed Piazza Navona.
+Frances was born in 1384 in Rome to a wealthy and aristocratic couple, Paolo Bussa de' Leoni and Iacobella dei Roffredeschi, in the up-and-coming district of Parione and christened in the nearby Church of St. Agnes on the famed Piazza Navona.
 When she was eleven years old, she wanted to be a nun, but, at about the age of twelve, her parents forced her to marry Lorenzo Ponziani, commander of the papal troops of Rome and member of an extremely wealthy family.
-Although the marriage had been arranged, it was a happy one, lasting for forty years.
+Although the marriage had been arranged, it was a happy one that lasted for forty years.